-In February 2016, FASB issued ASU No. 2016-02, Lease Accounting Topic 842.
+In February 2016, Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2016-02, Lease Accounting Topic 842.
 This ASU requires a lessee to recognize lease assets and liabilities on the balance sheet for all arrangements with terms longer than 12 months.
 The new standard applies a right-of-use (ROU) model that requires a lessee to record, for all leases with a lease term of more than 12 months, an asset representing its right to use the underlying asset for the lease term and a liability to make lease payments.
 The lease term is the non-cancellable period of the lease, and includes both periods covered by an option to extend the lease, if the lessee is reasonably certain to exercise that option, and periods covered by an option to terminate the lease, if the lessee is reasonably certain not to exercise that termination option.
 For leases with a lease term of 12 months or less, a practical expedient is available whereby a lessee may elect, by class of underlying asset, not to recognize an ROU asset or lease liability.
 A lessee making this accounting policy election would recognize lease expense over the term of the lease, generally in a straight-line pattern.
-The Lessor accounting remains largely consistent with existing U.S. GAAP.
-The new standard takes effect in 2019 for public business entities and 2020 for all other entities.
-We have not adopted the provisions of ASU No. 2016-02.
-We are currently evaluating the impact of our pending adoption of ASU 2016-02 on our consolidated financial statements.
+The lessor accounting remains largely consistent with existing U.S. GAAP.
+The new standard takes effect in 2019 for public business entities.
+The Company has not adopted the provisions of ASU No. 2016-02.
+The Company is currently evaluating the impact of adopting ASU 2016-02 on its consolidated financial statements.